Chiru-konduru/Chiru-konduru/README.md

 - 👋 Hi, I’m @Chiranjeevi-konduru
-- 👀 I’m a ML and DL enthusiast.
+- 👀 I’m a ML enthusiast.
 - 🌱 I'm currently doing my Master's in Statisitcs at UIUC.
 - 📫 How to reach me: www.linkedin.com/in/chiru-konduru